Submissions and Evaluation

 1. Based on the report content, selected teams will be invited to write a joint paper coauthored with the challenge organizers.

 Participants may refer to the following guidelines for winning model documentation (https://www.kaggle.com/WinningModelDocumentationGuidelines).
+Please fill in the requisite details using following forms.

 Paper submission